jerabekjak/rpi-logger/README.md

 # rpi - logger

-all in one script for stand alone run.
+- all in one script for stand alone run.
+- to start on startup run the script from /etc/rc.local